- International Students

 Medical Insurance ($75 per month for 8 months)

-The above pricing is a limited-time offer and is subject to change without notice.
 Pre-payment of Private Pilot Training fees is no required.
 Students pay tuition and aircraft utilization costs at the conclusion of training flights, and pay groundschool tuition at the beginning of the session.
+International student are automatically eligible for the $500 International Students Bursary upon successful completion of the Private Pilot Licence Program.
 All flight schools in British Columbia are required by law to charge the GST (5%).
 Visa, MasterCard, American Express, and Debit Cards are accepted.

 How to Begin the Application Process

 If you have any questions regarding training, contact myself, Chief Flying Instructor David Parry, via email, and I will do our best to provide you with the necessary information.
-If you have already decided that you wish to join Langley Flying School as a student, contact Langley Flying School's Administrative Officer, Brandee Rudd, and provide the information listed below.
+If you have already decided that you wish to join Langley Flying School as a student, complete the Contact Form and provide the information listed below.
 PLEASE NOTE that it is crucial that you insure this information is accurate and correct because it is used to complete your Letter of Acceptance, which in turn is used to support your application for your student visa—it must be accurate and correct:

 - Your family name (exactly as it appears on your passport).